adrianhelvik/scrape-fields/README.md

 </body>
 ```

-..the output(value of data in the the callback) is:
+..the output(value of data in the callback) is:
 ```javascript
 [
     {